shubham-naithani/devbhoomi-opticals-be/docs/ADMIN_GUIDE.md

 ## Activity Log

 A record of every meaningful action taken in the system (who created/edited/deleted what, and when) — useful for accountability and troubleshooting "who changed this."

+## Working With List Pages

+Every list page in the admin panel — Inventory, Purchases, Stock History, Users, Coupons, Orders, Repairs, Audit Log, Error Log, P&L, and the Marketing/customer tabs — now has a consistent pagination control at the bottom:

+- A **"Per page"** dropdown lets you choose 5, 10, 20, 50, or 100 records per page.
+It reflects the *configured* fetch size, not the number of records currently visible — if set to 10 but only 5 records exist on the current filter, it will still show "10" (that's the setting); the "Showing X–Y of Z" text next to it gives the accurate live count.
+- Changing the page size resets to page 1 and re-fetches with the new limit.

 ---